-There are many reasons to love Nova Scotia, including the breathtaking scenery, the delicious seafood, friendly residents, and the summer temperatures – with highs typically a bit over 70 degrees and lows in the mid-50s.
+There are many reasons to love Nova Scotia, including the breathtaking scenery, the delicious seafood, the friendly residents, and the summer temperatures – with highs typically a bit over 70 degrees and lows in the mid-50s.
 Cape Breton offers an especially idyllic summer escape with its spectacular natural beauty, gorgeous beaches, live traditional Celtic music every night, and the chance to watch whales, dolphins, seals, puffins, bald eagles, and more.
-Seafood in this province is particularly renowned and whatever is on your plate for dinner was likely taken out of the North Atlantic’s cold waters that very morning.
+Seafood in this province is particularly renowned, and whatever is on your plate for dinner was likely taken out of the North Atlantic’s cold waters that very morning.
 If you have time, be sure to take the scenic drive on the Cabot Trail, a stretch of road that winds along the ocean-side cliffs.

 If you enjoy taking quiet strolls along moss-covered paths, the thundering sound of falling water across a vivid blue lake, and scenic landscapes, Michigan’s Upper Peninsula may be calling.
 You’ll feel as if you’re worlds away from the chaos of urban and suburban life, and you won’t suffer from summer’s extreme heat either.
-Daytime highs tend to be around 75 while the evenings see lows in the high 50s, which is perfect for gathering around a fire.
+Daytime highs tend to be around 75, while the evenings see lows in the high 50s, perfect for gathering around a fire.
 This is a stunning, often overlooked vacation destination in Michigan that draws families with its forests, lakes, falls, and heatwave-beating chill.